christianwach/civicrm-admin-utilities/readme.txt

 1. Make sure CiviCRM is activated and properly configured
 1. Activate the plugin through the 'Plugins' menu in WordPress

-In single-site installs, you can ajust this plugin's settings by visiting "Settings" --> "CiviCRM Admin Utilities".
+In single-site installs, you can adjust this plugin's settings by visiting "Settings" --> "CiviCRM Admin Utilities".
 If you install this plugin in multisite and have CiviCRM network-enabled, then you should also network-enable this plugin.
 You'll then find its settings page at "Network Admin" --> "Settings" --> "CiviCRM Admin Utilities".

 This plugin requires a minimum of *WordPress 3.9* and *CiviCRM 4.6-alpha1*.
 For versions of CiviCRM prior to 4.6-alpha1, this plugin requires the corresponding branch of the [CiviCRM WordPress plugin](https://github.com/civicrm/civicrm-wordpress) plus the custom WordPress.php hook file from the [CiviCRM Hook Tester repo on GitHub](https://github.com/christianwach/civicrm-wp-hook-tester) so that it overrides the built-in CiviCRM file.
 Please refer to the each repo for further instructions.